 The NCOA recommended that:

-The Minister for Education and Training has established the Review of Research Infrastructure to advise the Australian Government on critical research infrastructure to support research.
-The Review is expected to deliver its findings to the Minister at the end of May 2015.
+The Minister for Education and Training has established the Research Infrastructure Review to advise the Australian Government on future research infrastructure provision and requirements to support research.
+The Review is expected to deliver its findings in mid-2015.

 Enquiries regarding the Review should be directed to firstname.lastname@example.org